elva329/COMP5332-Project-PolyU-Shuttle-Bus-Web-Service/README.md

 # PolyU-Shuttle-Bus-Web-Service

-This is a guideline to start run the PolyU Shuttle Bus Application.
+This is a guideline to start to run the PolyU Shuttle Bus Application.
 --------------------------------------------------------------------------------------

 Note: